TankaJahari/cyclistic.charliesun/README.md

   I chose to use SQL in BigQuery to gather, clean, and analyze our data.
 Because of the quantity of data (nearly 6 million rows with 13 columns), a spreadsheet tool would be quite unwieldy to use for this task.

 ### Combining Data

-I downloaded all 12 .csv files from our data source.
+*All SQL code can be found in the 'SQL Queries' folder of this repository* I downloaded all 12 .csv files from our data source.
 Next, I uploaded each file to BigQuery.
-I aggregated identical columns from all months to create one dataset to facilitate comprehensive analysis for the whole year, and named the table `tota_data_2023` All of my SQL code can be found in the 'SQL Queries' folder of this repository.
+I aggregated identical columns from all months to create one dataset to facilitate comprehensive analysis for the whole year, and named the table `tota_data_2023`.

 [*Link to related SQL Query*](https://github.com/thecharliesun/cyclistic.charliesun/blob/main/SQL%20Queries/1.%20Combining%20Data.sql)